ssanchezor/GNN-RS/README.md

 #### Adding context `build_dataset_features.py` <a name="511-datasetcontext"></a>

-The program has the same structure as `build_dataset.py` but the generated files will also include context information (in our study case channel):
+The program has the same structure as `build_dataset.py` but the generated files will also include context information (in our study case is the channel).
+In order to do this, since incorporate context means adding a new column in the transactions file, we have changed the `extract_dictionary` and `generate_dataset` classes to also consider this new information.

 Visualizing results: